Blog Featured

 Platform

 I don’t get this one.
 Yes, the SPD pedal platform is generally smaller (although it can be much bigger) than a road pedal, but your shoe is the real platform.
-No one goes on about spindle size, you know the bit that actually transfers power to crank.
+No one goes on about spindle size, you know the bit that actually transfers power-to-crank.
 It doesn’t matter how big the contact area (within reason) is between the shoe and the pedal.
 It all comes down to the how flexible the sole of the shoe is.
-With a nice set of carbon soled XC shoes, there’s no flex, and all your power goes into the spindle, the same as it would with a wider platform…
+With a nice set of carbon-soled XC shoes, there’s no flex, and all your power goes into the spindle, the same as it would with a wider platform…

 Aerodynamics